RobMisener/National-Park-MVC/README.md

 The National Parks Website allows users to browse national parks and find out more detailed information about them, including weather and descriptions.
 Users may also take a survey and vote for their favorite park.

 ## Weather:
+*Users may view the weather from each park
+*Can change temperature from Fahrenheit to Celsius.
 <p align="center"> <img src="https://github.com/RobMisener/National-Park-MVC/raw/master/ImagesForReadMe/natpark3d.png" /> </p>

-Users may view the weather from each park and change temperature from Fahrenheit to Celsius.
-This is done through session ID to keep the changes relative to the person viewing the website.
+*Temperature unit preference is stored in user's session ID, allowing multiple users different experiences

 ## Survey:
 In addition to a details page and the weather, the user may also fill out a form to indicate their favorite park.
 Their survey choice is stored inside a SQL database and adds the vote to the vote count already existing.
 Users can view the page of the ranked results by clicking on the button below the survey fields.